-In accordance with the statutory preference outlined in 26 U.S.C. §42(m)(1)(B)(I) for "...serving the lowest-income tenants", applicants seeking 9% LIHTCs must include households at or below 30% AMI.
+In accordance with the statutory preference outlined in 26 U.S.C. $\frac{1}{(B)(I)}$ for "...serving the lowest-income tenants", applicants seeking 9% LIHTCs in the New Affordability General Occupancy and New Affordability Senior funding pools must include units that target households at or below 30% AMI.
 The percent of units at or below 30% AMI will be determined as follows: